-We developed a questionnaire that served as a guideline to interview Dutch and Turkish Ministries and Turkish NGOs and in this way we tried to get their view on current important biodiversity issues in Turkey.
-During the interview it was discussed in which specific biodiversity field they thought cooperation between The Netherlands and Turkey would be beneficial and if so, who should be involved.
-In 2008 this report will be complemented with interview results of the Dutch Ministry of Agriculture, Nature and Food quality and NGOs active in Turkey in the field of biodiversity.
+We (Chris Klok and Esther Koopmanschap) developed a questionnaire that served as a guideline to interview Governmental and Non-Governmental Organisations (NGOs).
+In this way we tried to get the view of the representative or representatives of the organisation on current important biodiversity issues in Turkey.
+During the interview it was discussed in which specific biodiversity field these representatives thought cooperation between The Netherlands and Turkey would be beneficial and if so, who should be involved.